 Atmospheric levels of CO2 are commonly assumed to be a main driver of global climate.
-Independent empirical evidence, however, suggests that solar activity and galactic cosmic ray (CRF) variations may play an important role in the observed climate variability.
-We review the historical development of this link - from the apparent correlations between activity and climate, to independent indications that cosmic rays are indeed the missing link between the ctivity variations, which modulate the CRF, and climate change.
-We review tropospheric ionization in the process of cloud formation.
-We show also that independent CRF variations arising from the periodic passages through galactic spiral arms coincide with globally cold epochs.
-A variable CRF, whether modulated solar activity or by our galactic journey, seems therefore to be a dominant climate driver.
+Independent empirical evidence, however, suggests that solar activity and galactic cosmic ray flux (CRF) variations may play an important role in the observed climate variability.

+We review the historical development of this link - from the apparent correlations between solar activity and climate, to independent indications that cosmic rays are indeed the missing link between solar activity variations, which modulate the CRF, and climate change.
+We review in particular the evidence demonstrating that this link is most likely through the role played by the tropospheric ionization in the process of cloud formation.

+We show also that independent CRF variations arising from the periodic passages through the galactic spiral arms coincide with globally cold epochs.
+A variable CRF, whether modulated by solar activity or by our galactic journey, seems therefore to be a dominant climate driver.